 Australian supermarkets have been “red-flagged” for unhealthy food promotion in a new national food dashboard designed to track the key drivers of high obesity rates in Australia.

-All major supermarkets were given a red flag in the Food Environment Dashboard for the way they over-promote, discount and display foods like lollies, chips and soft drinks.
+The Food Environment Dashboard gave all major supermarkets a red flag for the way they overpromote, discount, and display foods like lollies, chips, and soft drinks.

 Associate Professor Gary Sacks from the Global Obesity Centre, a World Health Organisation Collaborating Centre for Obesity Prevention in Deakin University’s Institute for Health Transformation, says that the places we buy our food heavily influence what we eat.

 “Unhealthy diets are leading contributors to poor health in Australia,” he says.
-“Our diets are so bad because wherever we go, unhealthy food is pushed at us.
+“Our diets are bad because unhealthy food is pushed at us wherever we go.”

-“At Australian supermarkets, it is almost impossible to pay for groceries without being exposed to unhealthy food.
-Unhealthy products are ‘on special’ almost twice as often as healthy foods, and the discounts on unhealthy foods are much larger.”
+“It is almost impossible to pay for groceries at Australian supermarkets without being exposed to unhealthy food.
+Unhealthy products are ‘on special’ almost twice as often as healthy foods.
+The discounts on unhealthy foods are also much larger.”

 Time for action

 The Food Environment Dashboard brings together the most up-to-date data from research institutions and government departments to describe the healthiness of Australia’s food environments.
-The dashboard covers the healthiness of the foods available for sale, the way foods are marketed and the price and affordability of different diets.
-It provides a summary of key indicators of the healthiness of food environments with traffic light scores to show those that promote health (green), need improvement (amber) or are unhealthy (red).
+The dashboard covers food composition, food affordability and food promotion.
+It also provides a summary of key indicators of the healthiness of food environments.
+Traffic light scores indicate which are healthy (green), need improvement (amber) or are unhealthy (red).
 You can check out the supermarket scorecard here.

 “For the first time, we have a really clear picture of all the ways our environment drives us to consume too much of the wrong types of foods,” Sacks says.
 “It shows the need for much stronger action from all levels of government to create healthier food environments.”